What complications are treated with OMS

 OMS also treats temporomandibular joint (TMJ) pain.
 The TMJ joint is a connective tissue that meets the skull with the lower jaw and allows for the movement and functioning of the lower jaw.
 Patients who experience TMJ pain have limited jaw movement have clicking and grinding sounds.
 OMS surgery opts if non-invasive procedures do not lessen the pain.

+Surgery could include arthroscopy or the removal and repair of the inflamed tissue.
 Facial injury and trauma.
 OMF surgery is indispensable in treating serious injuries to the face, palates, jaws, eye orbits, cheekbones, or head bone fractures.
 These fractures could affect breathing, sight, speech, or ability to swallow, especially when injuries involve bone breakage.

 Cleft lip and palate reconstruction.
 Cleft lip and palate occur when in fetal development, all or some portions of the nasal region and mouth do not grow jointly, resulting in gaps or cleaved openings in the mouth.
 This condition, when left untreated, could cause developmental problems in speech, hearing, and feeding as well as affect appearance.